Skip to main content

 let flags = AUTHORITY_FLAG | TX_LOGS_FLAG;

-// - Update member flags
+// Create a member with combined flags

 Permission Lifecycle